Yvon-Indel/rvoice-mqtt-gateway/README.md

 payload: http://192.168.1.62:8000/-7524597403686428361.mp3
 ```

-You just have to pass the url link to your home automaition system for playback on your sound device.
+You just have to pass the url link to your home automation system for playback on your sound device.

 ## Deployment

 ### Docker

-if you the server port is  8000 in your config.ini file, run the command below:
+if you the server port is 8000 in your config.ini file, run the command below or adapt the port number in the command to your need:

 ```shell